davimnz/computer-networks/sockets/README.md

 ./bin/client localhost:8080
 ```

 This will make a **GET** request to all the URLs specified and will save the objects received from them inside the `recv` directory.
-If making a request to the HOST=`localhost` make sure to first run the server binary and also to include de port as the default port set is `80`.
+If making a request to the HOST=`localhost` make sure to first run the server binary and also to include the port as the default port set is `80`.